MicrosoftDocs/azure-docs/articles/cost-management-billing/manage/direct-ea-administration.md

 ## Manage notification contacts

+EA administrators receive various types of notifications from different services.
 Notifications allow enterprise administrators to enroll their team members to receive usage notifications and user management notifications without giving them billing account access in the Azure portal.

 Notification contacts are shown in the Azure portal in on the Notifications page under Settings.
 Managing your notification contacts makes sure that the right people in your organization get Azure EA notifications.